Phobia 2: Salvage

 "Salvage" (รถมือสอง; "Second Hand Car") was directed by Parkpoom Wongpoom.

-Nuch is a car dealer with a difference.
-She makes her comfortable living by rebuilding severely damaged cars, many from fatal accidents, and sells them to the unsuspecting with a sweet smile and a hand shake.
-But little do these unsuspecting bargain hunters know that beneath the new upholstery and shiny repainted exteriors are cars with horrific pasts.
+Nuch makes a living by restoring severely damaged cars, many from fatal accidents, and reselling them to unsuspecting buyers.

 One night after closing the car garage, Nuch discovers her son, Toey, is missing.
 She tries to look for her son in her compound and is spooked by the ghosts of accident victims, including a mutilated vendor, a boy stuck in a car wheel, and a woman with her belly cut open, revealing her dangling intestines.
 Nuch gets locked in a car and witnesses how a victim got burnt to death in the car during an accident.
 Eventually she manages to escape to find that all of the refurbished cars have returned to their original destroyed state.

 Nuch tries to drive away with her own car, but the engine sounds weird and suddenly dies.
 She steps out and finds her son's shoe in front of the car.
 Bracing herself for the worst, Nuch opens the bonnet of the car.
 There, she finds her little boy, incinerated by the engine of the car.
 The part ends with Nuch crying motionlessly to her body-squashed dead little son.